leolyj/SAN-SAW/README.md

 train.py
 ```
 **We present the demo on GTAV to Cityscapes, other Settings can be implemented by converting the following args.**
-(Except for the GTAV training set we use 640×640 resolution, all Settings are consistent with [**RobustNet**](https://github.com/shachoi/RobustNet), including dataloader, dataset partitioning etc).
+(Except for the GTAV training set we use 640×640 resolution, all Settings are consistent with _RobustNet_, including dataloader, dataset partitioning etc. For more information, please refer to [**RobustNet**](https://github.com/shachoi/RobustNet)).

 ```